 4. Pro Pet Works 5 in 1 Cocoa Butter Leave-in Dog Conditioner Lotion for Dogs & Cats-Hot Spot

-This leave-in conditioner has a creamy feel and is designed for easy application on dry, irritated skin and paws.
-It's typically used for minor cuts, cracked areas, or hot spots, and works well for dogs with sensitivities to environmental factors.
+This leave-in conditioner features a creamy texture and is designed for easy application on dry, irritated skin and paws.
+It's commonly used for minor cuts, cracked areas, or hot spots, especially for dogs with sensitivities.
 The formula is free from harsh chemicals, making it suitable for regular use.

 What We Like: